ChrisWhealy/edge-cdn-store/docs/explanation.md

    If the answer here is yes, then the current implementation `DiskCache` will need to implement an `admin hook` that permits the insertion of a new object without following the normal admission path (I.E. without interfering with or confusing the operation of the `EvictionManager`).
    Pingora does not appear offer a built-in mechanism for such object promotion, so one would have to be designed.

-2. In order to potentially reduce latency, is the extra workload of a hedged lookup considered acceptable?
+2. In order to reduce potential response latency, it would be worth considering whether the extra workload of a hedged lookup is acceptable?
-   In other words, if the primary cache does npot respond within a certain time time, should we pre-emptively request the object from the secondary cache and use the answer from whichever cache answers first?
+   In other words, we set an arbitrary response time within which the primary cache should respond.
+   If that threshold is exceeded, then we pre-emptively request the object from the secondary cache and then use the object from whichever cache answers first.

 ## Metrics at Startup